 If you’re single, I recommend taking the cruise if you are at all interested.
-Many normal cruises have a minimum 2-person stateroom requirement, so a single individual has to pay for a second individual when traveling alone.
-But, this extra fee doesn’t happen during free cruises from casinos!
+Many standard cruises have a minimum 2-person stateroom requirement, so a single individual must pay for a second individual when traveling alone.
+But this extra fee doesn’t happen during free cruises from casinos!

 Players Clubs Advantage #6: Hosts

 Casinos have employees whose specific job is to be a host.
 These are hosts for members of players clubs.
 Hosts can be personally approached to provide comps.
-However, be aware that the more valuable the request, the greater the required tier status and recent amount of play.
+However, the more valuable the request, the greater the required tier status and recent amount of play.

-Hosts have to turn away a lot of people because some requests exceed that player’s status and recent play.
+Hosts have to turn away many people because some requests exceed that player’s status and recent play.
 However, players can be very persuasive – or very insistent.
 I’ve seen some rather difficult-to-watch conversations.

-I mention these deliberately difficult player-host conversations because casinos have found a solution to completely avoiding them.
-In only the last few years, players clubs are adding kiosks for customer service.
+I mention these deliberately difficult player-host conversations because casinos have found a solution of altogether avoiding them.
+In only the last few years, players clubs have been adding kiosks for customer service.

 Hence, careful persuasion or arguing by players has become limited by this player-machine interface.
 With this new technology, comps formerly always requested via hosts are now done through this player-machine interface.
-The machine checks the player’s gameplay and tier status and then provides what the player is eligible for.
+The machine checks the player’s gameplay and tier status and then provides the player that which they are eligible.

 Players Clubs Advantage #7: Events

 So many invitations!
 So little time!
-When I first started getting the offers, I tried to attend every event, whether it was a tournament, dinner, drawings or some other interesting promotion.
+When I first started getting the offers, I tried to attend every event, whether a tournament, dinner, drawings, or some other exciting promotion.

 Be sure to make a serious attempt to understand the gifts and promotions provided due to specific tier status in the players club offered by a casino.
-Given a normal busy life, it can also be difficult to attend every event or promotion.
+It can also be difficult to attend every event or promotion.

-Attending every event can quickly become exhausting, so pick and choose carefully only those events are best for you.
+Attending every event can quickly become exhausting, so pick and choose carefully, those events are best for you.
 Remember to pace yourself!
 To organize the many offers from players club, I’d suggest making lists.

 I’m a big fan of lists, as they help break down large, complicated projects into small, manageable pieces.
 Make lists of the available events, perhaps even noting them on a personal event calendar.